consman/myproject/README.md

 and see the file replacements in angular.json to see how it all works.
 Use:
-  ng test  --configuration=development --browsers ChromeHeadless --watch=false
+  ng test  --configuration=development --no-browsers --watch=false
   ng serve --configuration=production
     for prod